ryadmorvan/Chemotar/README.md

 ## About

-Developing free and easy-to-use educational Chemical Engineering tools and simulation software.
+Free and easy-to-use educational Chemical Engineering tools and simulation software.
 Software currently includes the following:
 * Material and Energy Simulation of Boiler
 * Advanced Steam Table Calculator
 * Heat Capacity and Viscosity Calculator Giving Empirical Table